Traxar/numz/readme.md

 Design Choices:

     * functions on structs (like vectors and matrices) only take an allocator as an argument if the result has to be freed.
+If a struct is supposed to support "inplace" operations that need allocation, the struct has to store its allocator.